 Have you recently graduated and have just landed your first ‘real’ job?
-Or perhaps you have come to the conclusion that public transportation is no longer your forte?
+Or perhaps you have concluded that public transportation is no longer your forte?
 Or maybe you just need another car, for whatever reason?
 Whatever your budget may be, there’s a high chance that you already qualify for some form of car financing.
 The caveat, however, is that you may only qualify for a used car, especially if your credit score is shy of 620 points.
-But if you are lucky to have a good, or even great, credit score, you can still get the best financing deal for either a new or a used car.
+But if you are lucky to have a good, or even great, credit score, you can still get the best deal for used car finance or new car financing.

 For this article, however, the term ‘new’ refers to a car that has not left the showroom.
 Once the sale agreement is drafted and signed, and the new buyer drives out of the showroom, that car ceases to be new.